-Beginning in fall 2022, all borrowers -- students who borrow Federal Direct Subsidized, Unsubsidized, or Grad PLUS and parents who borrow Federal Parent PLUS Loans -- wil need to complete the Annual Student Loan Acknowledgment in order for your loan to post to the university bill.
+All borrowers -- students who borrow Federal Direct Subsidized, Unsubsidized, or Grad PLUS and parents who borrow Federal Parent PLUS Loans -- are able to complete an Annual Student Loan Acknowledgment in order to review your loan borrowing and anticipated loan repayment.

 If you are a first-time borrower accepting a federal loan, you are acknowledging that you understand your responsibility to repay your loan.

 If you are an existing federal loan borrower, you are acknowledging that you understand how much you owe and how much more you can borrow.

 To complete the process, you will need the following:

 - Verified FSA ID (used to complete your FAFSA)